jyn514/first-website/README.md

 Feel free to visit at https://jyn514.github.io/.
 Please leave a comment at https://github.com/jyn514/jyn514.github.io/issues if you have any questions or suggestions.

-The website currently includes an 'About me' section, a list of links to privacy programs, various coding resources, and some of my completed projects.
+The website currently includes an ['About me'](https://jyn514.github.io/about.html) section; a [contact](https://jyn514.github.io/contact.html) section; a list of [links](https://jyn514.github.io/resources.html) to privacy programs, various coding resources, and libre software; as well as some of my completed python [projects](https://jyn514.github.io/python%20embed.html).